RafalMCichon/openai-function-calling-nodejs-example/README.md

-# OpenAI Function Calling Node.js Example with the Weather API
+# OpenAI ChatGPT Function Calling Node.js Example with the Weather API

 This Node.js code example showcases the powerful new feature of OpenAI - Function Calling.
 Function Calling enables developers to interact more reliably with external tools and APIs, including weather information APIs.
 By describing functions, the model can intelligently output a JSON object containing the necessary arguments for the function call.